Static mixers a precision-engineered devices for the continuous mixing of fluid materials.

-Normally the fluids to be mixed are liquid, but static mixers can also be used to mix gas streams, disperse gas into liquid or blend immiscible liquids.
+Normally the fluids to be mixed are liquid, but static mixers can also be used to mix gas streams, disperse gas into liquid, or blend immiscible liquids.

-Static Mixers Design
+Static Mixers Designs

-In the plate type design mixing is accomplished through intense turbulence in the flow.
+In the plate-type design, mixing is accomplished through intense turbulence in the flow.

 In the housed-elements design the static mixer elements consist of a series of baffles made of metal or a variety of plastics.
 Similarly, the mixer housing can be made of metal or plastic.
 The housed-elements design incorporates a method for delivering two streams of fluids into the static mixer.